Michael Enright (actor): Kurdish YPG and aftermath

 Enright joined the Kurdish YPG to fight against ISIS in January 2015, after watching the execution of Jordanian pilot Muath al-Kasasbeh.
 He contacted the Kurdish People's Protection Units through a British SAS friend and was told to fly to the Iraqi Kurdish city of Sulaymaniyah via Istanbul.
 According to Enright, he passed physical training in the People's Protection Units and learned to assemble and dismantle a Kalashnikov rifle blindfolded in order to be able to use it at night.
-Enright was given an AK-47, and fought ISIS on the front line.
+Enright was given an AK-47, and fought ISIS on the front lines.

-After completing a six-month tour of duty with the YPG, Enright attempted to return to the United States.
-He tried to legally reenter through the US-Mexican San Ysidro border crossing, south of San Diego, but his passport was flagged due to him overstaying his visa.
-According to Enright, he was deported with an offer to come home if he could help get information on ISIS, so he went back with the YPG for an extended eighteen-month tour of duty.
-After helping to liberate Raqqa (ISIS capital), he left Syria and went to the American embassy in Belize to try and go back home to the United States.
+After completing a six-month tour of duty with the YPG, Enright attempted to return to the United States from Mexico via the San Ysidro border crossing south of San Diego, California, but his passport was flagged due to him previously overstaying several tourist visas, as he had lived in the United States for about three decades without authorization.
+According to Enright, he was kept in a detention facility for six weeks under extreme overcrowded conditions and was then deported to England, but with a verbal offer to be allowed entry if he could help get information on ISIS.
+He went back with the YPG for an extended eighteen-month tour of duty.
+After helping to liberate Raqqa (the ISIS capital) in 2017, he left Syria and went to the American embassy in Belize to request permission to reenter the United States.